 Click on your first pick again, and beside Sync remember there was a button that said Reset, click that and you’re Golden.

-So that’s it, hope this saves you guys a tonne of time! happy batching.
+So that’s it, hope this saves you guys a tonne of time! happy batch processing.